pagopa/pagopa-mock-ec/README.md

 Then [Import a certificate using Azure CLI](https://docs.microsoft.com/en-us/azure/key-vault/certificates/tutorial-import-certificate#import-a-certificate-using-azure-cli)

 ## Developer section 💻
-This _optional_ section is usefull if you want run `mock-ec` locally 🚀
+This _optional_ section is usefull if you want run `pagopa-mock-ec` locally 🚀
 <details>
   <summary>Click to expand!</summary>